 Conservatives come in many flavors, none of them very tasteful.
 Indeed, conservatives are either bland or bitter.
 They are very uncreative.
 They basically have one idea: they want advantage and privilege.
-Otherwise, they haven't had an original idea in hundreds (perhaps thousands) of years.
-Yet it's specifically because they are so stubbornly attached to a few very old ideas that they cause so much trouble.
+Otherwise, they haven't had an original idea in thousands of years.
+Yet it's specifically because they are so stubbornly attached to that one very old idea that they cause so much trouble.
 Simply put, they have great difficulties with change.
 But since change is the only constant in the Universe, that puts them in a prickly position: at odds with reality, and at war with the world.

 As it turns out, one of the most important unique characteristics of our species, Homo sapiens, is the ability, willingness and, indeed, evolutionary advantage, of discarding established traditions and institutions in favor of something potentially much better.
 Thus, through discovery, learning, behavior change, experimentation, innovation, and (perhaps most importantly) cooperation, emerges progress.
 Yet each of the momentous advances in human culture were argued against by those in the tribe who wished to cling to the old ways.
 Thankfully, they eventually lose these arguments.
 Well, at least the social conservatives, or SoCons, do.
 The rich and powerful, and their corporate leviathans, let's call CorpCons, they are another matter.